Healops/Writeups/Academy/Readme.md

 ![alt_text](https://github.com/Healops/Writeups/blob/main/Academy/Images/sudo%20l.PNG)

-After some googling i found [GTFOBins ./composer page](https://gtfobins.github.io/gtfobins/composer/) and found out that if we can run /composer as super user we can then using following commands will give us root privileges:
+After some googling i found [GTFOBins ./composer page](https://gtfobins.github.io/gtfobins/composer/) and found out that if we can run /composer as super user we can then use following commands to get root privileges:

 ````
 TF=$(mktemp -d)